The Bias-Variance Tradeoff

 For this purpose, we have trained two different models

-consumption of a car
+mpg consumption of a car

-using only the car’s displacement (displ
+using only the car’s displacement (displ) as a feature.

-The following figure shows you scatterplots of mpg
+The following figure shows you scatterplots of mpg versus

-along with lines corresponding to the training set
+displ along with lines corresponding to the training set

 predictions of models